-INSIDER SECRET: This card is AMAZING for big spenders, because it’s possible to get up to 2 weekend nights at almost any Hilton hotel.
-I’ll show you how!
+INSIDER SECRET: This card is amazing for big spenders because it’s possible to get up to two weekend nights at almost any Hilton hotel every year.

-The first one is that although it might seem a bit scary to commit to a credit card with a high annual fee, the rewards typically pay for themselves many times over, year after year.
+The first is that although it might seem scary to commit to a credit card with a high annual fee, the rewards usually pay for themselves many times over, year after year.

-The second realization came after talking to my friend, who spent three nights at a luxury hotel, the Waldorf Astoria in Park City this winter.
-After ungracefully asking how much her room cost per night (oh, the joys of being friends who a travel-deal-hunter like me…) she admitted she didn’t know.
+The second came after talking to a friend, who spent three nights at the Waldorf Astoria in Park City last winter.
+After I ungracefully asked how much her room cost, she admitted she didn’t know.
 Maybe $600 a night?
-But whatever it cost didn’t really matter – she had paid for the whole thing with points that she’d earned on her Hilton Honors Aspire Card from American Express.
+But it didn’t really matter because she had paid for the whole thing with points that she’d earned on her Hilton Honors Aspire Card from American Express.

-It was then that I seriously questioned why I didn’t carry a hotel credit card in my wallet.
-Searching for discounted rooms at the Motel 6 seemed especially foolish after realizing I could stay at an upscale resort just as easily and for less money (by using points)!
-We wrote about the Hilton Aspire recently, and talked about how it’s one of our favorite cards at Million Mile Secrets.
-Once you start to learn more about this card, it’s easy to see why it’s at the top of our list.
+It was then that I seriously wondered why I didn’t carry a hotel credit card in my wallet.
+Searching for discounted rooms at the Motel 6 seemed especially foolish when I could stay at an upscale resort just as easily and for less money by using points.
+We wrote about the Hilton Aspire recently and talked about how it’s one of our favorite cards at MMS.

 Apply Here: Hilton Honors Aspire Card from American Express

-For a long time, I was completely focused on getting there.
-Meaning that I would focus my attention on airline credit cards that offered a large number of miles as an initial welcome bonus.
-Does this ring a bell?
-Anyone else have that same philosophy?
+For a long time, I was focused on getting there — that is, on airline credit cards that offered a large number of miles as an initial welcome bonus.

-It was about experiencing the destination – being out in the world.
-If the stranger I was sharing a hostel room with was a horrible snorer, that was a story worth telling!
+Once I got there, it was all about experiencing the destination, being out in the world.
+If the stranger with whom I shared a hostel room was a horrible snorer, that was a story worth telling.
 If the hotel room my husband and I booked for $35 a night smelled like mildew, well, that was to be expected.
 I could always take a nap in the park if I didn’t get enough sleep the night before.

-With age comes wisdom (and a lower tolerance for pain), right?
-To me, getting smart means looking at the right hotel card.
-Which is why the AMEX Hilton Aspire is so appealing.
+With age comes wisdom (and a lower tolerance for pain).
+Getting smart means getting the right hotel card, which is why the Amex Hilton Aspire is so appealing.

 Yes, there is a $450 annual fee with this card (See Rates & Fees), which might initially be a bit intimidating.
-But what I’ve started to notice with cards that have higher annual fees is this – they offer such amazing benefits (that greatly exceed the annual fee).
-My two questions are always:
+But cards with higher annual fees is this offer such amazing benefits (whose value greatly exceeds the annual fee).
+My two questions about credit cards are always: